 #10 Roma Italian Deli & Grocery (918 N. Lake Ave, Pasadena) Enter this little Italian market, go to the counter on your right and ask diminutive elderly Rosario to make you “The Sandwich.”
 Watch as he prepares it with fresh meats and cheese and no toppings or condiments other than olive oil.
 Consume and enjoy.

+UPDATE: I’m sad to report that Storefront has closed.
 If you enjoy Consuming LA, subscribe for free at the top right of this page and you’ll get an email once a week when I post.
 And please forward this to your friends, repost on facebook and retweet!